Collagen And Your Skin

 Collagen and Skin

-A reduction in fibrillar collagen is strongly related to aging skin.
-Collagen’s contribution to replacing dead skin cells and providing elasticity make it a majorly important factor for skin health and vitality.
-In fact, collagen plays such a vital role in the health of the skin that it makes up around 80 percent of the weight of the skin on our bodies.
+A reduction in fibrillar collagen can be related to aging skin.* Collagen’s contribution to helping replace dead skin cells and providing elasticity make it a majorly important factor for skin health and vitality.* In fact, collagen can play a role in the health of the skin that it makes up around 80 percent of the weight of the skin on our bodies.*

 Forms of Collagen Supplementation for Skin Health?

 So why supplement with collagen?
 If it is naturally in our bodies, then why should we be concerned with taking it in through supplement form?
-Because, as mentioned, with age collagen production slows down resulting in the health of our skin diminishing.
+Because, as mentioned, with age collagen production can slow down resulting in the health of our skin diminishing.*

 While it is possible to keep up with the demand for colleen in the body through diet, it is not a desirable method, primarily because most collagen through the diet is from animal sources.
 This can be difficult for vegans as well as anyone that does not eat a lot of animal products.
 However, there is also no vegan source of collagen in supplement form at this time.
 Not to mention the detriment it may have on overall health if these sources are high in saturated fat and other harmful nutrients.*

-Collagen as a powder is beneficial because collagen is naturally a large molecule and hard to absorb.
-Therefore, a hydrolyzed product like a powder will be more readily absorbed by the body.
-As collagen cannot be absorbed through the skin, powders and capsules have become the preferred method of collagen supplementation.
+Collagen as a powder can be beneficial because collagen is naturally a large molecule and hard to absorb.* Therefore, a hydrolyzed product like a powder can be more readily absorbed by the body.* As collagen cannot be absorbed through the skin, powders and capsules have become the preferred method of collagen supplementation.*

 Signs of Collagen Reduction

 A reduction in the amount of collagen your body produces can be seen outwardly in many ways.
-Your skin will become looser, wrinkles will appear, you may see dry patches on your skin, and overall elasticity will decline.
-Inflammatory skin conditions are also impacted by a loss of collagen, cellulite and stretch marks are the result of skin losing its elasticity as well.
-However, there are other ways that a collagen deficiency may affect you.
-Fatigue, body aches, joint pain, and skin rashes are common among people with a collagen deficiency.
-This is due to the fact that collagen is not just in the skin, but in all connective tissue throughout the body.
+Your skin can become looser, wrinkles can appear, you may see dry patches on your skin, and overall elasticity might decline.* Inflammatory skin conditions might also impacted by a loss of collagen. *Cellulite and stretch marks may be the result of skin losing its elasticity as well.* However, there are other ways that a collagen deficiency may affect you.
+Fatigue, body aches, joint pain, and skin rashes are common among people with a collagen deficiency.* This is due to the fact that collagen is not just in the skin, but in all connective tissue throughout the body.*